 Steel-cut oats are a naturally gluten-free type of coarse-cut oatmeal.
 They are also called Irish oats and pinhead oats.
 They vary quite a bit from other kinds of oats such as old-fashioned oats in how they are processed.
 The differences in their processing change their texture and cooking time compared to rolled oats, old-fashioned oats, or quick-cooking oats.

 Steel-cut oats are the least processed out of the popular types you might see at the store.
 Rather than rolling the oats flat, the entire oat groat is chopped into small pieces with a steel blade.
-Cutting the whole oat into pieces, rather than rolling flat, produces a coarser oat piece that requires a longer cook time.
+Cutting the whole oat into pieces, rather than rolling flat, produces a coarser oat piece that requires a longer cooking time.

 Rolled oats are thin and readily absorb water, so they cook faster.
-However, since steel-cut oats are thick pieces, they traditionally require about 20 minutes of cook time.
+However, since steel-cut oats are thick pieces, they traditionally require about 20 minutes of cooking time.
 That can feel like a lot when you're busy in the morning!

 As far as taste and texture, they're more gritty than rolled oats but in a good way.
 Steel-cut oats are hearty and filling; you might find that you prefer them to rolled oats.